DevExpress-Examples/winforms-grid-select-rows-with-mouse/Readme.md

 # WinForms Data Grid - Select rows with the mouse

-This example handles `MouseDown`, `MouseMove`, and `MouseUp` event to allow users to select data rows by moving the mouse pointer across grid rows while the mouse button is pressed.
+This example handles `MouseDown`, `MouseMove`, and `MouseUp` events to allow users to select data rows by moving the mouse pointer across grid rows while the mouse button is pressed.

 ## Files to Review